A chemical cloud or cancerous growth

 XXConferred on it by my credulity.

-XXTo explore their domain in broad daylight
+XXTo explore its domain in broad daylight

 XXAnd set down, from memory, what I saw.